-If you’re starting to plan for your future, that’s great.
-But it can be tricky if you keep tripping up on some of the technical terms used.
-So if you’re feeling a little perplexed by pensions right now, we’ve put together this list of common terms and phrases to help you learn the lingo.
+If you are starting to plan for your future retirement, that’s great.
+It can be tricky to understand some of the technical pension advice terms an Independent Financial Adviser may use.
+So if you are feeling a little perplexed, we have put together this list of common pension advice terms and phrases to help you.
 It’s simpler than you might think.

-An annuity is a type of financial product designed to provide you with an income for the rest of your life.
-Annuities are available from insurance companies, and are usually bought using the money you’ve built up in your pension plan.
+An annuity is a type of pension product designed to provide you with an income for the rest of your life.
+Annuities are available through a financial adviser and are usually bought using the money you have built up in your pension plan.

 A government initiative whereby millions of employees are being put into workplace pension schemes.
-If you’re one of them, your employer will automatically put you in a pension scheme.
+If you are one of them, your employer will automatically put you in a pension scheme.
 They pay money in to help you save for your retirement, and you can contribute too.

 There are certain charges you have to pay when you have a pension, which are usually taken straight from your pension pot.
-For example, you’ll normally have to pay a charge to your pension provider – and you may also have to pay additional charges for investing in certain investment funds.
+For example, you will normally have to pay a charge to your pension provider.
+You may also have to pay additional charges for investing in certain investment funds.

-When money gets paid into your pension, it’s often referred to as ‘making a contribution’ or ‘making a pension contribution’.
-You can make contributions yourself, and so can your employer – if you’re in a workplace pension, or a personal pension that allows this.
+When money gets paid into your pension, it’s often referred to as making a contribution or making a pension contribution.
+You can make contributions yourself, and so can your employer if you are in a workplace pension, or a personal pension that allows this.

 Defined benefit pension

-A type of pension that pays a retirement income based on your salary and how long you’ve worked for your employer.
-Final salary pension schemes are probably the best-known type of defined benefit pension scheme – but many have now been phased out.
+A type of pension that pays a retirement income based on your salary and how long you have worked for your employer.
+Final salary pension schemes are probably the best-known type of defined benefit pension scheme, but many have now been phased out.